deliveroo/label-semver-tagger.action/README.md

 ### `new-component-label`

 In a multi-component repo you may _add_ a component, and this action assists you by creating labels for your repo, and tagging with what ever version number you start with (ie. no increment) when it sees whatever label name you specify here.
-The default is `new component`.
+The default is `new component`. **You must make the tags for components which existed before you added this action.**